 Put simply, Doft says this is a "hydrating lotion that decreases dark circles and puffiness."
 It'll cost you a pretty penny, but one customer swears it's worth the price tag: "I am always looking for the 'fountain of youth' in a cream—this is the closest to that I have found."

-Dr. Caroline Robinson of Tone Dermatology also recommends this serum, praising it for its effective ingredients.
+Dr. Robinson also recommends this serum, praising it for its effective ingredients.
 She says, "[this serum] contains niacinamide and plankton extract to address under eye hyperpigmentation.
 Epara means 'to cocoon oneself' in the Nigerian dialect of Ebira, and this line of luxury science-based products is something that is needed now more than ever.
 As a Nigerian-American and dermatologist, I was delighted when I recently discovered this product."

-While it's a bit more of a color corrector than your typical eye cream, Tanzi says this is a good staple formula for camouflaging dark circles.
+While it's a bit more of a color corrector than your typical eye cream, Dr. Tanzi says this is a good staple formula for camouflaging dark circles.
 While one of its main functions is to conceal, it's a hybrid treatment that's clinically proven to visibly lighten dark circles by 30% in 12 weeks.

 "This is a personal favorite because of the time-released retinol, which has been proven to help build up your own collagen and reduce the appearance of fine lines and wrinkles over time," says dermatologist Shereene Idriss, MD.
 "This is ideal for someone who struggles when applying makeup under their eyes due to it caking within the fine lines."

 Best Triple Duty: First Aid Beauty Eye Duty Triple Remedy A.M.
 Gel Cream

 "This is one of the best eye creams for those seeking instant gratification," says Idriss.
 "It's a potent combination of peptides, seaweed, and red algae extract that helps soften imperfections while hydrating your skin."